 The second technique is to run the Network Server with a custom security policy that does not grant derby. jar the permissions needed to register MBeans.
-For example, you can modify the Network Server's basic policy (see Basic Network Server security policy) by commenting out this section:
+For example, you can modify the Network Server's basic policy by commenting out this section: